Non-Contradiction/convexjlr/original_vignettes/original-vignette.md

     n <- 1000
     p <- 100
-    ## Sigma, the covariance matrix of x, is of AR-1 strcture.
+    ## Sigma, the covariance matrix of x, is of AR-1 structure.
     Sigma <- outer(1:p, 1:p, function(i, j) 0.5 ^ abs(i - j))
     x <- matrix(rnorm(n * p), n, p) %*% chol(Sigma)
     ## The real coefficient is all zero except the first, second and fourth elements.